 When the highlighted set of words in your page or post takes you to some other website, if you have interlinked them with a page or post outside of your website, they are called external links or outbound links.
 Outbound links to related pages help Google figure out your page’s topic.
 It also shows Google that your page is a hub of quality info.
 Keep in mind that the sites you link out to reflect on you.
 So make sure to link out to authority sites whenever possible.

 The XML sitemap is meant for search engines to understand a website structure.
 XML sitemap also tells search engines that when the content of the web page was updated so that the search engines crawls and indexes the web page again.
 It is very essential to submit your website XML sitemap to search engines.
-You can use an XML sitemap generator tool or if you use WordPress, you can use Yoast SEO Plugin to generate XML sitemap.
+You can use an XML sitemap generator tool or if you use WordPress, you can use Yoast SEO Plugin to generate an XML sitemap.

 Social Sharing Buttons